oconnorian3/recipesforu/README.md

 ## Recipes 4 U ##
 <br>

-This Django project is a reccipe sharing blog intended for food lovers where users can upload, comment and like other recipes.
+This Django project is a recipe sharing blog intended for food lovers where users can upload, comment and like other recipes.
 Users can also view recipes posted by other users which they can try.
-Like a regular blog only registered users can post, comment on or like other recipies .
+Like a regular blog only registered users can post, comment on or like other recipes .
 Registered users will also have the ability to edit or remove their previous posts.

 ![](images/responsive-screenshot.png)